narokamyraid199999/NextJs-Poster/README.md

 3. **Open your browser:**

-   Visit [http://localhost:3000](http://localhost:3000) to use the app.
+   Visit [http://localhost:3000](http://localhost:3000) to explore delicious recipes.

 ## Usage

-- Click the **New Post** button to add a post.
-- Use the edit (✏️) and delete (❌) buttons on each post card to manage your posts.
-- All data is stored in memory (no backend/database), so posts will reset on page reload.
+- **Homepage:** View featured recipes in an image slideshow and learn about the platform
+- **Meals:** Browse all available recipes with beautiful imagery and descriptions
+- **Recipe Details:** Click on any meal to see full recipe instructions, ingredients, and creator information
+- **Community:** Join the food community and discover cooking events
+- **Share:** Contribute your own recipes to the community (feature coming soon)

 ## Project Structure

-- `app/` - Next.js app directory (pages, layout, profile)
+- `app/` - Next.js app directory with pages and routing
+  - `meals/` - Recipe browsing and individual recipe pages
+  - `community/` - Community features and events
+  - `globals.css` - Global styles (Tailwind CSS)
-- `components/` - Reusable UI components (Modal, PostCard, PostHeader, etc.)
+- `components/` - Reusable UI components
+  - `images/` - Image slideshow components
+  - `meals/` - Recipe-related components
+  - `main-header/` - Navigation and header components
+- `lib/` - Database utilities and data fetching
+- `assets/` - Food images and icons
-- `public/` - Static assets
+- `public/` - Static assets and food photography

-- `app/globals.css` - Global styles (Tailwind CSS)
+## Database

+The app uses SQLite with better-sqlite3 for storing recipe data, including:

+- Recipe titles and descriptions
+- Cooking instructions
+- Creator information
+- Recipe images and slugs

 ## Customization

-You can easily extend this project by adding authentication, connecting to a backend, or enhancing the post model.
+You can easily extend this project by:

+- Adding user authentication
+- Implementing recipe search and filtering
+- Adding recipe categories and tags
+- Enhancing the sharing functionality
+- Adding recipe ratings and reviews

 ## License